 There are many treatment options for venous insufficiency, depending on the underlying condition.

 A conservative option to treat venous insufficiency is to wear prescription compression stockings.
-These special stockings put pressure at the ankle and lower leg and improve venous blood flow and decrease swelling.
+These special stockings put pressure on the ankle and lower leg and improve venous blood flow and decrease swelling.
 A board-certified dermatologist will determine the type of compression stocking that is most appropriate.
 Additional measures may be recommended: exercise is encouraged to improve circulation, weight loss is beneficial in overweight patients, and blood thinners and anticoagulants can alleviate venous insufficiency issues caused by blood clots.
 However, compression stockings are limited in that they do not eliminate venous insufficiency, but are used as an adjunct to treatment.

-Sclerotherapy is a safe and effective procedure used for treating spider veins, reticular veins and varicose veins.
+Sclerotherapys a safe and effective procedure used for treating spider veins, reticular veins and varicose veins.
 This procedure entails a series of painless injections of a medicine directly into an unwanted vein by a board-certified dermatologist.
 The injected solution irritates the lining of the vein, causing it to stick together, close and ultimately be reabsorbed by the body.
-Several treatments may be necessary at least 4 weeks apart, and patients must wear compression stockings after treatment to prevent recurrence.
+Several treatments may be necessary at least four weeks apart, and patients must wear compression stockings after treatment to prevent recurrence.
 While sclerotherapy targets already existing veins, it does not prevent the future development of new spider and varicose veins.
 As a result, many patients require occasional treatments to maintain their legs’ appearance.
 It is important to note that there are minimal side effects associated with sclerotherapy, including temporary redness at the site of injection, bruising and swelling; patients may also experience an itchy sensation after treatment.

 In addition to sclerotherapy, lasers can also be used to treat some of these vessels, particularly smaller veins on the face, trunk and extremities (Excel V, Nd:YAG and PDL).